daretechie/devops-training/Module-2/mini-project-2/README.md

 ---

-### ✅ You're Ready!
+## 🏁 Conclusion

-Mastering comments means writing scripts others (and future-you) can read with confidence.
-As you head into larger projects, effective commenting will become one of your most valuable skills.
+Mastering comments means writing scripts that both you and others can easily understand—today and in the future.
+As your projects grow in complexity, effective commenting will become one of your most valuable skills.

+- In this task, we’ve learned how to:
+- Write functional Bash scripts with clear documentation
+- Use shebangs to define interpreters for portability
+- Add single-line, inline, and multi-line comments effectively
+- Perform basic scripting tasks like creating directories and printing messages
+- Handle common permission issues and errors

+With these skills, we're now equipped to write clean, maintainable Bash scripts that communicate both logic and intent.